 Will the Doctor Tell You If You Have an STD?

 Doctors or nurse practitioners can tell if you have an STD, not by physical exam, but by a blood or urine test.
-There’s not easy way to know if a person has an STD just by looking at the skin.
+There’s no easy way to know if a person has an STD just by looking at the skin.
 True, in some cases, it might be obvious.
 For instance, there are pictures of what herpes looks like when showing physical symptoms.
 The skin looks different than a normal rash.
 But it doesn’t have the same look as other skin conditions.

 However, remember it’s good to tell a doctor as soon as possible that you suspect you might have something.
 That way, they can administer treatment.
 The longer you wait and don’t get tested, can do more damage.